 Communication is critical during emergencies.
 It is essential that each community is informed about specific procedures they should follow during medical emergencies including important safety information, such as shelter locations and containment procedures.
 The community should also be informed how they can plan in advance along with what procedures the county has in place for medical response.

-ADPH has the following communications tools available to assist with medical emergency response:
+ADPH has the following communication tools available to assist with medical emergency response:

 The Alabama Emergency Response Technology (ALERT) system is a secure, Internet-based emergency alert notification system.
 When emergencies, such as disease outbreaks, bioterrorism, natural disasters, or large-scale accidents occur, the ALERT system notifies first responders and emergency preparedness teams.
-Each user sets up a profile and specifies up to five methods of contact for each of the three priority levels of alerts.
+Each account holder maintains a profile and contact information in order to receive ALERT messages.
 For more information, visit ALERT.

 The Learning Content Management System (LCMS) is a learner-support system as well as the main source of information of ADPH-sponsored trainings and exercises.
 LCMS is a web-based system utilizing an online registration process, creating an efficient method of providing information and training.
-LCMS is a secure central database containing contact/deployment information of ADPH employees and volunteers, health professionals, hospital staff, community-based agencies, and other volunteer health organizations.
-It allows anytime access to many of ADPH’s training opportunities with easy registration and enrollment.
+LCMS allows anytime access to many ADPH training opportunities with easy registration and enrollment.
 There are a variety of courses available and user transcripts reflect completion of those trainings.

 The Alabama Incident Management System (AIMS) is a computer software program that allows ADPH to monitor hospitals, nursing homes, ambulance resources, medical-needs shelters, and community health centers during times of disaster.
 If an emergency situation occurs that warrants the standing up of the State Incident Command System, a healthcare provider may be asked to logon to the AIMS website and enter requested resource data.